Iberian corridor into the US

 Multi-continental track records, scored against the wrong markets.

-US market architecture for operators from Spain and Portugal.
-Iberian past-performance concentrated in Spain, Portugal, and Latin America reads in US procurement as non-US-experienced.
-The Iberia-to-LatAm-to-US capital flow compounds the register translation requirement.
+US marketing for operators from Spain and Portugal.
+Iberian past-performance concentrated in Spain, Portugal, and Latin America judges in US procurement as non-US-experienced.
+The Iberia-to-LatAm-to-US capital flow compounds the buyer-language translation requirement.

 Verticals carried across the Iberian corridor.